0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

 Chain administrators can run a cdk-erigon RPC node that syncs to an existing chain with default parameters.

 This subcommand is intended for quickly spin-up of an RPC node or to test existing chains with default configuration values.
-In order fine tune and to access all configuration values, [check the full cdk-erigon documentation](reference to erigon configuration docs).
+In order fine tune and to access all configuration values, check the [full cdk-erigon documentation](../../cdk/getting-started/cdk-erigon/index.md) reference to erigon configuration docs.

 Usage: `cdk --config <CONFIG> --chain <CHAIN> erigon`